graphcommerce-org/graphcommerce/docs/content/framework/theming.md

  <figcaption>Example of a styled component</figcaption>
 </figure>

-## Overwriting components state styling
+## Overriding components state styling

 To overwrite a component's hover state, add the sx prop: